galister/wlx-overlay-s/README.md

 # WlxOverlay-S

-A lightweight OpenXR/OpenVR overlay for Wayland desktops, inspired by XSOverlay.
+A lightweight OpenXR/OpenVR overlay for Wayland and X11 desktops, inspired by XSOverlay.

+WlxOverlay-S allows you to access your desktop screens while in VR.

+Compared to similar software, WlxOverlay-S aims to run alongside your other VR games or experiences and have as little performance impact as possible.
+The UI looks and rendering methods are kept simple and efficient as much as possible.

 This is the coming-together of two of my previous projects:
 - [WlxOverlay](https://github.com/galister/WlxOverlay) (SteamVR overlay written in C#)
 - [WlxOverlay-X](https://github.com/galister/wlx-overlay-x) (OpenXR overlay using StereoKit, written in Rust)

-# What does WlxOverlay-S do?

-Simply put, this program allows you to access your desktop screens while in VR.

-Compared to similar software, WlxOverlay-S aims to run alongside your other VR games or experiences and have as little performance impact as possible.
-The UI looks and rendering methods are kept simple and efficient as much as possible.

-# Under Development

-This project is in a highly experimental state.
-If you would like to give this a go, you might want to talk to us first.
+# Join the Linux VR Community

-We are available under the `wlxoverlay` chat room on either:
+We are available on either:
 - Discord: https://discord.gg/gHwJ2vwSWV
 - Matrix Space: `#linux-vr-adventures:matrix.org`

+Questions/issues specific to WlxOverlay-S will be handled in the `wlxoverlay` chat room.

-# Usage
+# First Setup

 Recommend grabbing [rustup](https://rustup.rs/) if you don't have it yet.